jp-quant/jp-quant.github.io/_posts/2020-05-26-qf_volatility_p1.md

     _eigenVectors = pd.DataFrame(eVecs.T,index=ret.columns,columns=_eigenNames)
     return _eigenVectors,_eigenValues
 ```
-With each eigen vector magnified by 3 times the square root of its associated eigen value (since each eigen value represents the directional variance of such eigen vector, as stated above), graphing such vectors on top of the scatter plot, each in both directions, using *matplpotlib* we obtain:
+With each eigen vector magnified by 3 times the square root of its associated eigen value (since each eigen value represents the directional variance of such eigen vector, as stated above), graphing such vectors on top of the scatter plot, each in both directions, using *matplotlib* we obtain:

 ```python
 ax = plt.figure().gca()